MicrosoftDocs/windows-dev-docs/windows-apps-src/input-and-devices/keyboard-interactions.md

 Many of the guidelines and recommendations discussed here, including [focus visuals](#focus-visual), [access keys](#access-keys), and [UI navigation](#navigation), are also applicable to these other scenarios.

-**NOTE**  While, both hardware and software keyboards are used for text input, the focus of this topic is navigation and interaction.
+**NOTE**  While both hardware and software keyboards are used for text input, the focus of this topic is navigation and interaction.

 ## Built-in support